First Nation Fire Protection Services

 First Nations may decide to use 9-1-1 services.
 These are usually put into place as part of an agreement with a local municipality.
 It is the responsibility of the First Nation to make these arrangements, and to pay for the services through their operational budget.

-Q.8 Does AANDC contribute to First Nation firefighter training on reserve?
+Does INAC contribute to First Nation firefighter training on reserve?

-AANDC contributes on average approximately $4.5 million annually for fire protection services training.
+INAC contributes on average approximately $4.8 million annually for fire protection services training.
 This funding can also be re-allocated at the discretion of the band council.

-Q.9 What is AANDC doing to improve fire protection services on reserves?
+What is INAC doing to improve fire protection services on reserves?

-AANDC is involved in the training, prevention, and education components of fire protection services.
-For example, AANDC promotes awareness through the annual National Fire Safety Poster Contest for school-aged children and youth, sponsors training both directly and indirectly through the annual National Aboriginal Firefighters Competition, funds the acquisition and construction of fire prevention infrastructure, and provides funding for operation and maintenance of infrastructure.
+INAC is involved in the training, prevention, and education components of fire protection services.
+For example, INAC promotes awareness through the annual National Fire Safety Poster Contest for school-aged children and youth, sponsors training both directly and indirectly through the annual National Aboriginal Firefighters Competition, funds the acquisition and construction of fire prevention infrastructure, and provides funding for operation and maintenance of infrastructure.

-AANDC invests on average approximately $26 million annually for the operation and maintenance of fire halls and other fire protection services, firefighter training, and purchasing fire protection equipment such as fire trucks.
+INAC has invested on average (from 2008-2009 to 2014-2015) approximately $27 million annually for the operation and maintenance of fire halls and other fire protection services, firefighter training, and purchasing fire protection equipment such as fire trucks.

 The First Nations Fire Protection Strategy is an evergreen document that was developed in 2010 in consultation with experts such as the Aboriginal Firefighters Association of Canada, regional firefighter associations, and other government departments.